 Conway's hilly landscape is dominated by original farms, state forest woods and streams, maple sugar houses, bed and breakfast establishments, and remnants of the industrial era.

-Field Memorial Library (designed by architects Shepley, Bulfinch, Richardson & Abbott), Burkeville Covered Bridge, one-room schoolhouses (including the renovated Boyden Schoolhouse), Bardwells Ferry Bridge (only example of a lenticular truss in Western Massachusetts), power dam on South River, abutments from the former New Haven Railroad bridge across South River (highest railroad bridge in the state), original farms and community supported agriculture (Natural Roots) , maple sugar houses, the Conway pool, cemeteries (Pine Grove, Howland, Poland Gate, and Cricket Hill), the wildlife refuge on Poland Road, and the state forest.
+Field Memorial Library (designed by Boston architects Shepley, Rutan and Coolidge), Burkeville Covered Bridge, one-room schoolhouses (including the renovated Boyden Schoolhouse), Bardwells Ferry Bridge (only example of a lenticular truss in Western Massachusetts), power dam on South River, abutments from the former New Haven Railroad bridge across South River (highest railroad bridge in the state), original farms and community supported agriculture (Natural Roots) , maple sugar houses, the Conway pool, cemeteries (Pine Grove, Howland, Poland Gate, and Cricket Hill), the wildlife refuge on Poland Road, and the state forest.

 Marshall Field (merchant), Archibald MacLeish (poet laureate and Librarian of Congress), William Lester Stevens (renowned painter), the Rev. Edward Hitchcock (a president of Amherst College), and Jack Chesbro (baseball Hall of Famer--holds modern record for most wins in a season).

-United Congregational Church (publishes a town newsletter, The Visitor), St. Mark's Catholic Church, Conway School of Landscape Design, the Conway Grammar School, and the Shang Shung School of Tibetan Medicine.
+United Congregational Church (published a town newsletter, The Visitor; now Conway Currents), St. Mark's Catholic Church, the Conway Grammar School, and the Shang Shung School of Tibetan Medicine.

-Ambulance Corps, Board of Health, Conservation Commission, Historical Commission, Festival of the Hills Committee, Fire Department and Auxiliary, Garden Club, Planning Committee, School Committee, and Sportsmen's Club.
+Ambulance Corps, Conway Historical Commission, Festival of the Hills Committee, Fire Department and Auxiliary, Garden Club, Sportsmen's Club, and various town committees.